riziuzi/CompeteModels/readme.md

+# CompeteModel : Models used in the project [MindScape India (Compete)](https://github.com/riziuzi/compete)
+This repository contains all the models currently under development and does not handle the hosting of these models. (refer to the [Compete](https://github.com/riziuzi/compete) repository)
 ## Setup

 preferred setup [video](https://www.youtube.com/watch?v=VE5OiQSfPLg) (Note: for running tensorflow-addons used in the models, tensorflow<=2.14.0 is required)

 ```
 Tenserflow GPU(2.14) installation on Windows 11 through WSL2 ( VS Code installation and Jupiter LAB installation included)